carlgranfelt/netapp-bootcamp/README.md

 You will be using Vim to edit configuration files as part of this bootcamp.
 If you are unfamiliar with Vim, a [basic set of instructions](trident_with_k8s/tasks/vim) has been created for you to keep open in a separate browser tab for reference

+There is also a set of [useful k8s commands](trident_with_k8s/tasks/useful_commands) available in case you need them during the bootcamp.
+Again, it may be worthwhile having these open in a separate browser tab for easy reference.

 ---------

 ### Prod k8s Cluster Tasks